Slavery in Oman

 Legal chattel slavery existed in the area which was later to become Oman from antiquity until the 1970s.
 Oman was united with Zanzibar from the 1690s until 1856, and was a significant center of the Indian Ocean slave trade from Zanzibar in East Africa to the Arabian Peninsula and Iran, a central hub of the regional slave trade, which constituted a large part of its economy.

-Slavery was finally abolished by Sultan Qaboos bin Said after he deposed his father Sultan Said bin Taimur in the 1970 Omani coup d'état, on 23 July 1970.
+Slavery was finally abolished by Sultan Qaboos bin Said during the Omani Renaissance after he deposed his father Sultan Said bin Taimur in the 1970 Omani coup d'état, on 23 July 1970.
 Many members of the Afro-Omani minority are descendants of the former slaves.
 When chattel slavery was abolished, it was replaced by the Kafala system, which has been described as a modern form of slavery.

 Omani Empire (1692–1856)

 During the Omani Empire (1692–1856), Oman was a center of the Zanzibar slave trade.
 Slaves were trafficked from the Swahili coast of East Africa via Zanzibar to Oman.
 From Oman, the slaves were exported to the Arabian Peninsula and Persia.

 The capital Muscat controlled the trade of the Gulf and was the center of a flourishing slave trade commerce, being the base of Omani prosperity and the center of the entire coastal economy.

 A second route of slave trade existed, with people from both Africa and East Asia, who were smuggled to Jeddah in the Arabian Peninsula in connection to the Muslim pilgrimage, Hajj, to Mecca and Medina.
 These slaves were imported from the Hejaz to Oman.